 As with most new tokens, you won’t be able to buy it on fiat-to-crypto exchanges just yet.
 So you’ll have to get hold of some Bitcoin or Ethereum first and then transfer to the exchanges listed above before grabbing some.

 Decentralizing identity management is a huge step forward in preventing identity fraud.
 Centralized record keeping can be really wasteful and time consuming with traditional paper methods.
-More importantly, however, is removing the possibility of the so-called “honeypot” from the equation.
+More important, however, is removing the possibility of the so-called “honeypot” from the equation.

-When a large number of records are stored in one location this naturally draws the attention of thieves looking to score big.
+When a large number of records are stored in one location, this naturally draws the attention of thieves looking to score big.
 In a decentralized scenario, hackers would need to break into many individual accounts to get the same payday.
 In most cases, this is just not worth the hassle.

 One Time KYC

 Know Your Customer is a pretty annoying requirement in the cryptocurrency space.
 Traders and investors often have accounts with several exchanges.
 Having to verify each one can be an incredibly time-consuming process.
 Think back to the end of 2017 when exchanges were turning customers away due to high demand and limited customer resources.